 - Craft To Treasure, where you can pop in for a crafting/art class year-round

 - Stupidiotic, the original silly store of laughs & gaffs that are so dumb they are hilarious (so popular that two locations have branched out to Vegas!).
-Note, some items in here aren’t appropriate for kids, so use your judgement with littles.
+Note, some items in here aren’t appropriate for kids, so use your judgment with littles.
 Most will go over their head if it is questionable.

 - North Pole Fudge & Ice Cream, an obvious choice for a vacay treat!

 For more winter-fun in Big Bear, consider horseback riding (kids will love the ponies and petting zoos!) at Baldwin Lake Stables & Petting Zoo or Big Bear Equestrian Center.
 Craving an adrenaline rush?
 A year-round zipline course is offered at Action Zipline Tours.
-Indoor activities, including bowling, movie theaters, ice skating, laser tag, and mini golf, keep families having fun together even when the temps get too cold for little ones.
+Indoor activities, including bowling, movie theaters, ice skating, and laser tag, keep families having fun together even when the temps get too cold for little ones.

 Where to Stay in Big Bear Lake

-What to Eat in Big Bear Lake
+Where to eat in Big Bear Lake

-Visitors to Big Bear won’t want for a great meal; dining options, from quick bites to artisan eats to fine dining, are offered throughout the region.
+Visitors to Big Bear won’t want for a great meal.
+Dining options, from quick bites to artisan eats to fine dining, are offered throughout the region.